dudo/dudo/README.md

 ## Pre-commit Hooks

-We don’t want to argue about style... there are linters provided for most languages that cover everything from syntax to formatting to deprecations to complexity.
-Make sure your editor is setup to use those linters, or get yelled at by the hooks before you can commit your changes.
+Let's not argue about style... there are linters provided for most languages that cover everything from syntax to formatting to deprecations to complexity.
+Make sure our editor is setup to use those linters, or get yelled at by the hooks before we can commit our changes (or worse, CI fails).

 ## Continuous Integration

-We’re avid believers of protecting ourselves from... ourselves.
+Let's protect ourselves from... ourselves.
 CI enables us to do things like:

 - verify our tests are passing
 - check our code against linters